Chagos Archipelago sovereignty dispute: 2025 drafts and statements

+Signing of the agreement and reactions

 On 22 May 2025, Mauritius and the United Kingdom formally signed the agreement to hand sovereignty over to Mauritius.
 The agreement requires ratification by both parties before it can go into effect.

-On June 25, 2025, the peers of the House of Lords concluded that the government "cannot ignore" the risk of an "adverse decision" jeopardizing Great Britain's right to operate a joint American and British base.
+On 25 June 2025, the peers of the House of Lords concluded that the government "cannot ignore" the risk of an "adverse decision" jeopardizing Great Britain's right to operate a joint American and British base.

 The agreement may be renewed for an additional 40 years after the initial 99-year period, and for an additional period thereafter.

-In July 2025, a legal action demanding that the British government consult with the Chagossians before transferring sovereignty of their territory progressed before the High Court.
-The judicial review, initiated by Chagossian claimant Louis Misley Mandarin with the support of the Great British PAC, was accepted and fast-tracked by the High Court, with a decision set for July 2025.